Amy Davis: Paper magazine

 From 1996 to 2005, Davis worked for Paper magazine, writing and illustrating the monthly column "Style Fiends", which featured characters created by Davis, who were dripping in the latest hard-to-find fashion.
 She also did a special fashion week project in 2000 called Lab Launchpad Lounge.
 In this feature, her illustrations featured radical elements such as dangerous looking braces, or a figure wearing a dress that says "Eat the Rich".
 In 2009 she started a blog for Paper magazine called "Couture Voyeur" and featured Amy's characters sporting the fashion that everyone wants but cannot afford.
 Her illustrated makeovers were also featured in the magazine, and well as celebrity illustrations.
 She was also featured in Papers book 20 years of Style: The world according to Paper, and also From Abfab to Zen: Paper's guide to pop culture published in 1999.

 Music

-Davis is bass and vocals for the garage band "Low on High", which she started with Jon Moritsugu.
+Davis plays bass and vocals for the garage band Low on High, which she started with Jon Moritsugu.
 They are a lo-fi band with a skuzzy garage punk feel.
 They self-released their self-titled CD in 2009.